Idele class groups with modulus: A moving lemma for 0-cycles with modulus

 \subsection{The Levine-Weibel Chow group of the double}

 The proof of \thmref{thm:MLC} is similar to that of the fundamental exact sequence \cite[(6.3)]{Binda-Krishna}, which relates the Chow group with modulus with an improved version of the Levine-Weibel Chow group of a singular variety.
-However, we need some modifications to prove \thmref{thm:MLC} and shall therefore present a complete proof.
+However, we need to introduce several modifications to prove \thmref{thm:MLC} and shall therefore present a complete proof.

 Throughout the rest of \S~\ref{sec:ML}, we shall follow the notations and assumptions of \thmref{thm:MLC}.
 Recall from \cite[\S~2.1]{Binda-Krishna} that the double of $X$ along $D$ is the quasi-projective scheme $S_X$ such that the square